MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Configure the Cloud Dataflow job as a streaming job so that it processes the log data immediately.

 **Memorize:** `C) Create a cron job with Google App Engine Cron Service to run the Cloud Dataflow job.`

-**Quick reason:** Create a cron job with Google App Engine Cron Service to run the Cloud Dataflow job.

 <details>
 <summary>Full explanation</summary>